-We’ve been overwhelmed with the support the we’ve had since launching our folding ebike, the FLIT-16, in July 2019.
+We’ve been overwhelmed with the support we’ve had since launching our folding ebike, the FLIT-16, in July 2019.

 The past three years of development have been a wild rollercoaster, and it’s amazing to now to have our first customers with production of our ebike now in full swing!